LukeCallahan/code-review-3/README.md

 Code: wordReplacer("14");
 Expected Output: [1, 4]

-Test: "It should cycle through each element of the array and display each element on a new line."
+Test: "It should cycle through each element of the array and display any 3's with "Won't you be my neighbor".
-Code: wordReplacer("14");
+Code: wordReplacer("13");
-Expected Output: [1, <br> 4]
+Expected Output: [1, Won't you be my neighbor]